(See also Calvin's Course Catalog for the most up-to-date course descriptions)

 English 300: Advanced World Literature (3 hours).
 S. A focused study of recent world literature that crosses borders.
 This course may forefront writing from a discrete nation, such as Chinese literatures, or examine texts belonging to a global, cosmopolitan movement, such as postcolonialism.

 English 314: British Literature of the Early Nineteenth Century (3 hours).
-F alternate years.
-A focused study of the Romantic literature of Great Britain, especially as it appeared in poetry and prose during the first four decades of the nineteenth century.
+F, alternate years.
+A focused study of the Romantic literature and cultural contexts of Great Britain, especially as it appeared in poetry and prose during the first four decades of the nineteenth century.

 English 315: British Literature of the Middle and Later Nineteenth Century (3 hours).
-S alternating years.
+S, alternate years.
 A focused study of the Victorian authors of Great Britain and the cultural contexts in which they wrote.

 English 320: Literature of the United States I: Settlement to Civil War (3 hours).
 F. A focused study of the fiction, poetry, drama, and/or non-fiction prose produced in the United States prior to the Civil War, with a pointed focus on those writers and texts most emblematic of—or influential in—shaping America's diverse literatures.